tycharlie99/tycharlie99.github.io/content/post/apply-for-the-eurecom-internship/index.md

 - **Apply for the VISA**

   You need to go to the [website](https://france-taipei.org/-%E4%B8%AD%E6%96%87-) of the French Office in Taipei to apply for the VISA.
+If you have any questions, please through the following [page](https://france-taipei.org/%E7%B0%BD%E8%AD%89%E4%BA%8B%E5%8B%99) to reach out the VISA depart.
+They only have email.

 - **Apply for the go-aborad internship permission (military service)**